Streamline your film production with a shot list made in Milanote

 1. List the scenes

 Start by listing the main scenes you'll be filming.
-Adding references images or sketches will make your shot list easier to scan—even if they're just rough photos you've taken on your phone.
-It will also help your crew visualize the type of shots you're planning to capture.
+Adding reference images or sketches will make your shot list easier to scan—even if they're just rough photos you've taken on your phone.
+It will also help your crew visualize the shots you plan to capture.

 Film shot list guide step01